swatDong/Teams-Templates/README.md

-# MODS-Templates
+# Teams-Templates
-Templates for scaffold used in MODS projects
+Templates of Teams projects